enzuru/.emacs.d/README.md

 #### First class

 The best supported developer environments are the Lisp languages.
-Since they have feature rich IDEs with powerful REPLs, they do not need Eglot, and arguably Lisp with its ascetic syntax benefits less from tree-sitter:
+Since they have feature rich IDEs with powerful REPLs, they do not need Eglot, and arguably Lisp with its ascetic syntax benefits less from tree-sitter.

 | Language    | IDE                                             | REPL                                            | Eglot | Tree-sitter |
 |-------------|-------------------------------------------------|-------------------------------------------------|-------|-------------|